 On the other hand, my beloved and I are pretty much always on the go, particularly when we’re at home.
 There’s always something to do either in the apartment, or work-wise in the office.
 A few days away allows us to better relax and chill out.
 But why choose Alassio?

 1. We have found a charming hotel, with a thalassotherapy spa, which does great out-of-season offers.
 Of course, that generally means the town is OAP central.
 But we don’t mind even though, of course, we don’t think of ourselves as OAPs.
 The deal includes a splendid breakfast, and sometimes dinner, with plenty of options for me.
-If we deduct the daily cost of entry to the spa and breakfast, the hotel room is under Euros 60,00 per night, not bad for a spot 5 star luxury.
+If we deduct the daily cost of entry to the spa and breakfast, the hotel room is under Euros 60,00 per night, not bad for a spot of 5 star luxury.

 2. Alassio is very familiar territory.
-It’s next door to where, aged eight, I spent my first Italian holiday.
+It’s next door to where, aged eight, I spent my maiden Italian holiday.
 We returned firstly in 2009 with the cycling club and stayed in what is quite possibly one of the worst hotels in town.
 I hasten to add I was not responsible for booking it.
 We’ve since stayed in a number of much better and nicer hotels in the town for a similar price.
 And, although we know the place well, each year there are changes.
 A favourite restaurant or bar closes, but another great one opens.
 There’s plenty of choice all within walking distance either in the pedestrianised old town and/or overlooking the beach.

 3. Alassio has a sandy beach.
 Where we live, it’s stony.
 In my book, to qualify as a holiday resort, you have to have a sandy beach.
 This one is bordered by hotels and restaurants, rather than a road, giving it a real holiday feel.
-You won’t find me sunbathing on the beach but I do enjoy wandering barefoot along the wet sand or just sitting in a bar, in the sunshine, listening to the waves caress the shoreline.
+You’ll rarely find me sunbathing on the beach but I do enjoy wandering barefoot along the wet sand or just sitting in a bar, in the sunshine, listening to the waves caress the shoreline.
 I find it a very relaxing sound.

 4. The town is small enough to stroll around and the neighbouring towns are also within walking distance.
 As you know, there’s nothing I love more than a spot of window shopping.
 The town has an interesting mix of retail.
 A heady cocktail of Italian designer labels – so ruinous for the budget but great for window shopping – plenty of long-established quirky shops, all with that unmistakable splash of Italian design and flair, and very few chains.
 Now, I don’t come to the place to shop but I’d be lying if I didn’t own up to a few purchases over the years.
 However, you are far more likely to find me buying wine, vegetables and olive oil than shoes and handbags.